MightyAni/GhostbustersBlue7SegDisplay/README.md

 I built a Reboot proton pack and decided to make it my own by having a bigger middle--and with a different color LED--display.

 These are KiCAD files meant to help with the building of one's own display.

+The KiCAD GERBERS were sent off to OSH Park in November 2016.